 For sweet treats, bite into decadence at the Cupcake Lounge, get fresh macarons and crêpes at Quelque Chose Patisserie, indulge in ice cream, cakes, milkshakes and more at La Diperie and enjoy French delights at Chez Françios – Plaisirs de Provence or Mamie Clafoutis.

 Join locals as they sip fair trade coffee and tea at Bridgehead and delicious craft beer at Clocktower Brew Pub – both local chains.

-At the western end of Westboro is the Maplelawn estate, a National Historic Site which dates back to 1831.
-The stone house is home to a Keg Steakhouse and the adjacent, rare walled garden is a lush and manicured space maintained by volunteers.
-Beautiful photo spot in the summer and fall!
+At the western end of Westboro is the Mapleland estate, a National Historic Site which dates to 1831.
+The stone house has a rare walled garden with a lush and manicured space maintained by volunteers.
+A beautiful photo spot in the summer and fall!